 Spotify launched in Scandinavia, France, Spain, and the U.K. in October 2008.
 It took three more years for U.S. licenses to be finalized.
 Napster co-founder Sean Parker, who is now a board member at Spotify, speaks highly of Ek.
 Parker has often commented on Ek's tenacity.
 Ek had to have an extreme amount of patience to achieve what he has in the music business.
 Parker was instrumental in opening the door in the U.S. for Spotify with labels and Facebook.

 Whereas Spotify had a hard time attracting investors initially, that is no longer the case.
 The company has gone from a small Swedish entity to a global juggernaut and now attracts big name investors with billions of dollars.
-This past June, the streaming music company closed a $526 million round of funding that values the company at $8.53 billion.
-Spotify has now raised more than $1 billion in equity funding and is the highest valued venture capital backed company in Europe.
+In June 2015 the company closed a $526 million round of funding that valued the company at $8.53 billion.